 - Are you being treated for any other medical conditions?

 Hypersomnolence is seen as a very treatable disability.
-If you feel like you may have suffered from this while on active duty and was seen by a medical professional you may have a possible disability rating, seek the advice of Veterans Claim Expert!
+If you feel like you may have suffered from this while on active duty and was seen by a medical professional you may have a possible disability rating, seek the advice of Veteran Coach!